ED attaches assets of KLF operative Jasmeet Hakimzada

 These lockers contained 1.06 kg of “unaccounted” gold and 370 grams of diamond jewellery, which was seized by the ED.

-The money laundering case against Hakimzada stems from an FIR filed by the National Investigation Agency under various sections of the Unlawful Activities Prevention Act , and the Narcotic Drugs and Psychotropic Substances Act.
+The money laundering case against Hakimzada stems from an FIR filed by the National Investigation Agency (NIA) under various sections of the Unlawful Activities Prevention Act (UAPA), and the Narcotic Drugs and Psychotropic Substances (NDPS) Act.